fungibit/chainscan/docs/examples.rst

 want to use tools implemented in other bitcoin libraries for doing whatever it is you want to do for each block/tx in the blockchain.

-This section gives examples of how this can be done.
+This section gives examples of how this is done.

-Using pybitcointools to verify all tx scripts
+Using pybitcointools to verify all scripts
 ----------------------------------------------------

-TBD.
-This example is incomplete.
+Pybitcointools implements a Script interpreter.
+In this example, we iterate over all transactions in the blockchain (using chainscan), and "run" the scripts to verify the transactions (using pybitcointools).

+We use:

+ 1. `track_scripts=True`: so that input's spent-output-script (`txinput.spent_output.script`) is set for all txs.
+ 2. `include_tx_blob=True`: so that `tx.blob` is set for all txs.
+We need the blob in order to verify the signatures.

+:note: This example requires pybitcointools to be installed (`pip install pybitcointools`).

 ::

+    # chainscan imports:
     from chainscan import iter_txs
+    # pybitcointools imports:
+    from bitcoin.core import CTransaction
-    from bitcoin.transaction import verify_tx_input
+    from bitcoin.core.scripteval import CScript, VerifyScript, EvalScriptError, VerifyScriptError

-    for tx in iter_txs(track_scripts = True, include_tx_blob = True):
+    for tx in iter_txs(track_scripts = True, include_tx_blob = True, show_progressbar = True):
+        if tx.is_coinbase:
+            continue
         for input_idx, txinput in enumerate(tx.inputs):
-            iscript = txinput.script
+            iscript = CScript(bytes(txinput.script))
-            oscript = txinput.output_script
+            oscript = CScript(bytes(txinput.output_script))
-            # TBD: ... verify_tx_input(tx.blob, input_idx, oscript, iscript_sig, pubkey_of_input)
+            tx1 = CTransaction.deserialize(tx.blob)
+            try:
+                VerifyScript(iscript, oscript, tx1, input_idx)
+            except (VerifyScriptError, EvalScriptError) as e:
+                print('Script validation failed for tx %s, input #%s' % (tx.txid_hex, input_idx))
+                print('    ERROR: %s' % ( e, ))